-The older you are, the lower the chances are that you'll see another year, especially if you're already worn out and have stress from working hard for a living (and consume the normal American diet comprised of mostly poison).
+The older you are, the lower the chances are that you'll see another year.
+This is especially so if you're already worn out from working hard for a living, and don't do much other than sit on the couch watching TV consuming the normal American diet comprised mostly of yummy poison.

-A calculator was not made to show the difference in incomes if you were to croak.
-For example, you can just look at the age 80 row on the first two calculators.
-Croaking at 80 resulted in having these amounts saved:
+For an example, you can look at the age 80 row on the first two Social Security calculator demos.
+Croaking at age 80 resulted in having these amounts saved:

 Reason #3: Any Future Changes to the System Won't be Good for You